Donald Trump Describes War ‘To Vanquish’ Coronavirus, Details Aid Mission During USNS Comfort Send-Off

 Trump expressed his “profound gratitude” to the “dedicated service members” who are heading to New York City to help the thousands of “amazing doctors, nurses, and medical professionals” fighting COVID-19 amid the pandemic.

-Trump called the ship a “70,000-tonne message of hope and solidarity” to Americans in New York, which has become the epicenter of the coronavirus outbreak.
+Trump called the ship a “70,000-ton message of hope and solidarity” to Americans in New York, which has become the epicenter of the coronavirus outbreak.

 The president called the state — which is home to Queens, the borough he was born in — a place he loves and “knows very well.”